7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 	- Research of surrounding relevant information must occur at depth
 	- Beyond root should be extensive

+Will be twinned with [[Attended-Helped-Through]], and other phishing boxes for phishing-for-2-weeks-24-7 banaza.
 ## Recon

 The time to live(TTL) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 The TTL is  < 255 meaning this a freeBSD box.